engl5674/engl5674s18/_schedule/schedule.md

       tue:
         - date: 2018-02-20
           desc: 'Rhetoric, Science &amp; Technology'
           readings: [ 'Hartzog, M. (2017).
 Inventing mosquitoes: Tracing the topology of vectors for disease.
-In C. Boyle &amp; ', 'Star, S. L. (1990).
+In C. Boyle &amp; L. Walsh, (Eds.), <cite>Topologies as Techniques for a Post-Critical Rhetoric, (pp. 75-98)</cite>.
+Cham, Switzerland: Palgrave Macmillan.', 'Star, S. L. (1990).
 Power, technology and the phenomenology of conventions: On being allergic to onions. <cite>The Sociological Review, 38</cite>(1), 26–56.' ]
           assign: [ 'Use-annotations in Google Drive' ]
       thu:
         - date: 2018-02-22